openedx/edx-platform/docs/static_assets.rst

 for assets).

-The ``django-pipeline`` config is aware of CSS files for the purposes of concatenation, but it does *not* know about the source Sass files (or handful of remaining CoffeeScript files).
+The ``django-pipeline`` config is aware of CSS files for the purposes of concatenation, but it does *not* know about the source Sass files.
 Those are processed with paver tasks before ``django-pipeline`` ever sees them.

 We also have the following custom extensions to Django's builtin ``STATICFILES``
 mechanism: